Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_4.md

 }
 ```

-cpp tempelate for rclcpp with OOP and initial Node
+cpp template for rclcpp with OOP and initial Node
 ```
 #include "rclcpp/rclcpp.hpp"